Most people train their dogs to sit and shake-a-paw. But advanced dog training, that's another thing entirely.

 We teach them manners, and even how to behave appropriately in social settings.
 Why not the same for our dogs?

 Now, I understand that not everyone is interested in continuing on with their dog's training past sit and down.
-It's your dog, so you get to make that decision... if you and your dog are happy with just a basic level of obedience, then that's fine!
+It's your dog, so you get to make that decision... if you are happy with just a basic level of obedience, then that's fine!

-But I know that both of you can be so much happier (and safer!) with a higher level of obedience under your belt.
+But I know that both you and your dog can be so much happier (and safer!) with a higher level of obedience under your belt.

 Would you not love it if your dog listened to you all the time, whether he could see you or not, if your back is turned, if there is no leash attached, or if a squirrel runs by?

 The simple fact is that dogs like to work.
 They like to have a job to do, and are happiest when they get sufficient mental as well as physical exercise!

 Now before you get too excited and unclip that leash, It's important to understand that off leash training is something that you need to slowly train towards.
 Too many owners assume that their dog will listen to them when the leash is off without properly preparing for this!

 Humans today like things done now.
 Stat.
 Pronto.
 Instant results.
 Well, guess what?
 That's not how it works with dog training!
 Quite the opposite - the longer you spend on each step of training, the better the results are going to be.

 On the other hand - rush through the steps, and you'll have a dog who is inconsistent and unreliable... through no fault of their own.